Hello! Welcome to Skit.ai. Click here to book a demo.

 Relying solely on traditional collection strategies is not enough in this current landscape.
 Adopting innovative technological solutions has become a necessity.
 Before Conversational AI, no tech had the capability to automate collections and customer support calls without the need for agent intervention.

-How Multichannel Conversational AI Can Empower an Auto Finance Company with Automation
+How Omnichannel Conversational AI Can Empower an Auto Finance Company with Automation

-Multichannel communication is a critical component of automating collections through AI.
-Multichannel communication refers to using multiple channels, such as email, SMS, phone calls, and webchat, for collection agencies to engage with customers.
+Omnichannel communication is a critical component of automating collections through AI.
+Omnichannel communication refers to using multiple channels, such as email, SMS, phone calls, and webchat, for collection agencies to engage with customers.
 By utilizing multiple channels, AI-driven systems can effectively reach customers, providing convenient avenues for them to address and resolve their delinquencies.

 This approach caters to consumer preferences by offering a range of communication options, ensuring that each customer can engage using their preferred channel.
 Furthermore, this strategy is context-based, meaning they can seamlessly switch between channels without losing the context of their previous interactions.